Motta Shiva Ketta Shiva: Production

-In May 2015, producer R. B. Choudary bought the Tamil remake rights of the successful Telugu film Pataas (2015) and revealed that Raghava Lawrence would direct and star in the film.
-However, Raghava Lawrence stopped pre-production on the venture, and instead launched two new films as a director in August 2015.
-He revealed he planned to work with Vendhar Movies in a film titled Motta Shiva Ketta Shiva with Nikki Galrani, named after a dialogue from Kanchana 2; meanwhile, he also announced a fourth film in his Muni franchise, Naaga.
+In April 2015, it was confirmed that producer R. B. Choudary had bought the Tamil remake rights of the Telugu film Pataas (2015).
+A month later, Raghava Lawrence confirmed himself as the lead actor.
+However, Lawrence stopped pre-production on the venture, and instead announced two new films as a director in August 2015.
+He revealed he planned to work with Vendhar Movies in a film titled Motta Shiva Ketta Shiva with Nikki Galrani, named after a dialogue from Kanchana 2.
+The other film announced was Naaga.

-In a turn of events in November 2015, it was revealed that Raghava Lawrence would postpone his other films and begin work on the Tamil remake of Pataas with director Sai Ramani, who had earlier directed the Jiiva-starrer Singam Puli (2011).
-The project later adopted the title Motta Shiva Ketta Shiva, after Vendhar Movies readily agreed to give the title away.
-In return, Vendhar Movies acquired the Tamil Nadu theatrical distribution rights to the film.
-Initially, Kajal Aggarwal was considered to play the lead before Nikki Galrani took over the role.
-Production started in mid November 2015, with scenes involving Raghava Lawrence shot in Chennai.
+In November 2015, it was revealed that Lawrence would postpone his other films and begin work on the remake of Pataas with director Sai Ramani, who had earlier directed Singam Puli (2011).
+The remake later adopted the title Motta Shiva Ketta Shiva, after Vendhar Movies readily agreed to give the title away.
+Galrani was announced as the lead actress.
+Production began on 18 November.
 The film was predominantly shot throughout late 2015 and early 2016, and by March 2016, Lawrence revealed that only twenty more days of shoot were pending.
-The climax of the film was shot in Ambattur, Chennai and production were completed barring the shoot of the songs by the end of March 2016.
+By March 2016, production was mostly complete, barring the shoot of a few song sequences.

-The team prepared to release the film by May 2016 but were forced to delay the venture after producer Madhan of Vendhar Movies had disappeared after writing a suicide note.
+In March 2016, producer Madhan of Vendhar Movies disappeared after writing a suicide note.
 Madhan and Vendhar Movies' involvement in the project as a distributor meant that legal issues put the release of the film on hold, as police investigated Madhan's disappearance.
-Meanwhile, production on the shoot of the songs were completed after Raghava Lawrence choreographed and filmed songs with Lakshmi Rai in May 2016 and then with Galrani in Malaysia during July 2016.
-Madhan was later arrested after being found to be hiding in Manipur, and following his capture, the film prepared for a theatrical release after the distribution rights was sold to Sivabalan Pictures.
-To ensure the release of the film, Raghava Lawrence sacrificed a large amount from his salary and also helped settle the deficit owed by Vendhar Movies.
+Meanwhile, production continued and was completed with a song sequence shot in Malaysia in July 2016.
+Madhan was later arrested after being found to be hiding in Manipur, and following his capture, the film prepared for a theatrical release after the distribution rights were sold to Sivabalan Pictures.
+To ensure the release of the film, Lawrence sacrificed a large amount from his salary and also helped settle the deficit owed by Vendhar Movies.